dantrevino/talks/2018-03-14-Build-Decentralized-Applications-with-Blockstack/tutorial.md

 # How to Easily Decentralize your Apps with Blockstack #
-## Introduction to the Blockstack Identity and Storage APIs for Developers ##
+### Introduction to the Blockstack Identity and Storage APIs for Developers ###

 Blockstack's identity and storage APIs let developers get started developing applications for the new decentralized Internet, quickly and easily.
-This is a short demonstration of how easy it to adapt existing applications and immediately gain the benefits of stong identity and encrypted storage for your users.
+This is a short demonstration of how easy it is to adapt existing applications and immediately gain the benefits of strong identity and encrypted storage for your users.

-### Getting Started ###
+## Getting Started ##

 * [Blockstack Browser](https://blockstack.org/install)
 * [Atom](https://atom.io) / [VSCode](https://code.visualstudio.com/)